 There are a number of frameworks and approaches to maintaining data quality, but checks on accuracy, completeness, validity, consistency, timeliness and availability of the data will usually be included.

-Following the Royal Commission into Banking, directors have been encouraged to ask tough questions to get to the truth.
-Directors will be asking themselves if they feel comfortable with the adequacy of information that is provided to them, so they can assess the relevant risks, including those associated with data.
-This conscious shift in culture will surely have an impact on the perceived importance of data quality initiatives.
+Directors are being encouraged to ask tough questions to get to the truth.
+They need to feel comfortable with the adequacy of information that is provided to them, so they can assess the relevant risks, including those associated with data.

 To further discuss data management, data governance, data quality or data valuation, please get in touch with our team.